 The knowledge gained through this research will be used to increase the capacity of the regional practitioners, agencies, local governments and the Natural Resource Management (NRM) community to better plan and undertake successful restoration projects that contribute to fauna conservation, including critical weight range fauna.
 The Camera Trapping Guide is one outcome of the Bringing them Back Partnership Project.

 The role of WABSI in the project

-WABSI has played an active role in supporting the project development and supporting partnership development.
-WABSI chairs the steering committee for the project, which includes members from all project partners and provides strategic advice to the project team.
+WABSI played an active role in supporting project development and partnership development.
+WABSI chaired the steering committee for the project, which included members from all project partners and provided strategic advice to the project team.

-The project is supported by funding through the Australian Government’s National Landcare Program.
+The project was supported by funding through the Australian Government’s National Landcare Program.